 How to add Drivers to GpsGate

-The association vehicle-driver will be done automatically by the Event Rule that we will setup in the following steps.
+- The association vehicle-driver will be done automatically by the event rule that we will set up in the next steps.

 You will need a device that supports RFID/IButton functionality.
 Ask your device manufacturer or check for compatible devices here.